OWASP/owasp-istg/src/03_test_cases/internal_interfaces/inter_integrated_circuit.md

 - The master and slave components on the IoT device must be identified.
 - Information about the messages and actions supported by those components must be collected (vendor datasheets).
-- In order to interact with the I2C components, devices and tools like a Raspberry Pi with smbus2 or Arduino with Wire.h should be used.
+- In order to interact with the I2C components, a dedicated hardware tool (e.g., Bus Pirate, HydraBus) or a microcontroller (e.g., Raspberry Pi with smbus2, Arduino with Wire.h) should be used.
 - The reaction/response of the components must be analyzed.

 **Remediation**